 The bottom line is that ignoring your finances could end up being much scarier than confronting your financial issues head on.
 While it may be hard to face your fear of debt, it is possible to overcome your debt phobia and deal with your finances better if you have the right resources.

-How to Deal with Financial Phobia
+How to deal with your phobia

-One of the best ways to deal with financial phobia is to address the issue in small doses.
+One of the best ways to deal with this phobia is to address the issue in small doses.
 At first, it may be hard to confront your fears.
 But every small step you take, like using an app to monitor your monthly spending, could help you rebuild a healthy relationship with your finances again.

 It’s important to have a support system whenever you deal with your fears, and financial phobia or debt phobia is no different.
-Having a friend or family member to call when you’re struggling with your phobia could help give you the courage to address your issues head on instead of avoiding the problem.
+Having a friend or family member to call when you’re struggling could help give you the courage to address your issues head on instead of avoiding the problem.
 Depending on the cause of your phobia, resources like adult education courses in personal finance could also help a lot.

-By adjusting your attitude about your finances, creating a support system, and getting help dealing with your fear of debt, you could put your financial phobia in the past!
+By adjusting your attitude about your finances, creating a support system, and getting help dealing with your fear of debt, you could put your phobia in the past!